ElisaCastelli/ElisaCastelli/README.md

 ### Hi there 👋
+😄 Pronouns:She/Her

 🌱 I’m currently learning deep learning and machine learning applied to music information retrieval

-🌱 Trying Django framework to make a poll application
+🔭 Trying Django framework to make a poll application

+📫 How to reach me: castellielisa98@gmail.com

 ## Programming Languages